harlyq/aframe-harlyq-components/components/aframe-climb-component/README.md

 **cameraRig**: selector = ""

 The parent entity of the camera and hand controls - it should not be a scene.
-There is a warning if the cameraRig is not specified
+If no cameraRig is specified (or valid) then the component's entity is used

 ---
 **debug**: boolean = `false`